philippe44/AirConnect/README.md

 ## Synology installation

-[@eizedev](https://github.com/eizedev) is now maitaining a package for automatic installation & launch of airupnp on Syno's [here](https://github.com/eizedev/AirConnect-Synology)
+[@eizedev](https://github.com/eizedev) is now maintaining a package for automatic installation & launch of airupnp on Syno's [here](https://github.com/eizedev/AirConnect-Synology)

 ## Player specific hints and tips

 #### Sonos
 The upnp version is often used with Sonos players.
 When a Sonos group is created, only the master of that group will appear as an AirPlay player and others will be removed if they were already detected.
 If the group is later split, then individual players will re-appear.

 When changing volume of a group, each player's volume is changed trying to respect the relative values.
-It's not perfect and stil under test now.
+It's not perfect and still under test now.
 To reset all volumes to the same value, simply move the cursor to 0 and then to the new value.
 All players will have the same volume then.
 You need to use the Sonos application to change individual volumes.

 To identify your Sonos players, pick an identified IP address, and visit the Sonos status page in your browser, like `http://192.168.1.126:1400/support/review`.
 Click `Zone Players` and you will see the identifiers for your players in the `UUID` column.

 #### Bose SoundTouch
-[@chpusch](https://github.com/chpusch) has found that Bose SoundTouch work well including synchonisation (as for Sonos, you need to use Bose's native application for grouping / ungrouping).
+[@chpusch](https://github.com/chpusch) has found that Bose SoundTouch work well including synchronisation (as for Sonos, you need to use Bose's native application for grouping / ungrouping).
 I don't have a SoundTouch system so I cannot do the level of slave/master detection I did for Sonos

 #### Pioneer/Phorus/Play-Fi
 Some of these speakers only support mp3